 - Judicial proceedings or legal advice.

 Of particular relevance to this article is the defence of fair dealing of a literary, dramatic, musical or artistic work for the purpose of parody and satire, which can only be relied on if this is the legitimate purpose of the author.
-As such, this defence requires some express or implied commentary on the copyrighted material being used on some broader aspect of society.
+As such, this defence requires some express or implied commentary on the copyrighted material.
 The fairness of the dealing is determined objectively in relation to the relevant purpose, as judged by a fair minded and honest person.
 Relevant factors for determining if a dealing for this purpose is fair include:

 - How much of the copyrighted material was used,